Thinking about optimizing your website or your rankings suddenly went down and you don’t know what caused it?

-Either way, if you’re just starting or in the midst of the journey of getting your website ranked knowing what’s going on in the SEO world can help a lot.
+Either way, if you’re just starting or in the middle of the journey of getting your website ranked knowing what’s going on in the SEO world can help a lot.

 This is why I decided to make this post so you know exactly where to turn to when you want to keep up with the daily changes search engines make to make sure the highest quality content is being shown to its users.

 The Official search engine blogs

 The Official Google Webmaster Central blog

-This is probably the most obvious place to go for information but still, it took about 4 months before I realized that this blog actually existed.
+This is probably the most obvious place to go for information but still, it took about 4 months before I realized that this blog existed.

 This might not be exactly relevant to this post but it’s also possible to test if your website is mobile-friendly on the website.

-Most people have Google as their default search engine in case they have questions they need to be answered but there is a considerably large group that still uses Bing.com and Yahoo.
+Most people have Google as their default search engine in case they have questions that need to be answered but there is a considerably large group that still uses Bing.com and Yahoo.

 Bing Webmaster blogs